Black-Family-Development-Inc/checkin/.github/pull_request_template.md

 - [ ] Have you checked out the [security](https://docs.google.com/document/d/1skK1qbnw8Eoq4PNGMJMcNzykOVZqZikQsZSWfGmTL2M/edit) and [a11y](https://docs.google.com/document/d/1rWlAivrr5hXXxPGzjLTmi_ZsoWiWJpjO1H3FWrPDPuA/edit) checklists?
-- [ ] Have you made any changes that require updates or creation of documentation?
+- [ ] Have you verified that you did or did not make any changes that require [updates or creation of documentation?](https://docs.google.com/document/d/1a9-jj-0kGIzNV0E1VCdv1ae3QcDnqB_stGZnxRbJax0/edit#heading=h.bi2sgv1eecw5)
 - [ ] Have you verified that you have not added any new warnings to the repo?

   ----